fsharp/fsharp-compiler-docs/docs/content/devnotes.md

 ## Components

-At the moment, the two main components are `FSharp.Compiler.Service.dll` and `FSharp.Interactive.Service.dll`.
+There is one component, `FSharp.Compiler.Service.dll`.
 The first one contains minor modifications in visibility to allow refactoring editing and other tools to have access to the full F# AST and parser.
 The main aim is to have a stable and documented fork of the main compiler that allows various tools to share this common code.